ericmjl/thesis/thesis.md

 ### Maximum Parsimony

 Maximum parsimony methods for phylogenetic reconstruction follow the logic of "the more similar we look, the closer our common ancestor is".
-A toy example is shown below. (#figure) Consider the example where we have the following three samples with 3 binary character states recorded:
+A toy example is shown below.
+Consider the example where we have the following three samples with 3 binary character states recorded:

 sample  |  char1  |  char2  |  char3
 --------|---------|---------|-------